 - English society in the early modern and long 18th century (Anne Murphy, Jennifer Evans, John Styles, Sarah Lloyd, Owen Davies)

 - Regional society and cultures (Katrina Navickas, Julie Moore)

 - Contemporary world history (Tony Shaw, Ciara Meehan, Brian Kennedy) Public and digital history (Adam Crymble, Peter D'Sena, Pieter Francois)

 We provide a supportive environment for research students.

 We foster long-term links with many institutions and societies, who facilitate work experience, archive research and career networking.

 - scholarly bodies such as the Institute of Historical Research, Social History Society and Economic History Society.

-- museums and archives such as the British Museum, Bank of England, Foundling Museum, London Metropolitan Archives, and Hertfordshire Archives and Library Service.
+- museums and archives such as the British Museum, Bank of England, Foundling Museum, National Archives, London Metropolitan Archives, and Hertfordshire Archives and Library Service.